Buncefield fire: Business disruption

-In the Maylands industrial area the worst affected buildings were the Northgate Information Solutions headquarters and the Fujifilm building.
+In the Maylands Industrial area the worst affected buildings were the Northgate Information Solutions headquarters and the Fujifilm building.
 These buildings were so badly damaged they were rendered completely unusable.
 Demolition of the Fujifilm building began soon afterwards, and by June 2006 it had been completely removed from the site.
-Although the Northgate and Fujifilm buildings were closest to the blast, the surrounding Catherine House (to the north), Keystone Distribution building (to the west), 3Com Corporation and RO buildings (to the south), were also extensively damaged.
+Although the Northgate and Fujifilm buildings were closest to the blast, the surrounding Catherine House (to the north), Keystone Distribution building (to the west), 3Com Corporation, and RO buildings (to the south), were also extensively damaged.
+ASOS lost £5 million of inventory and could not sell during the Christmas shopping season.
 In all, six buildings were designated for demolition and 30 more required major repairs before they could be reoccupied.

 As a result of the destruction of the equipment in the Northgate building several websites hosted there were inaccessible – including that of the Labour Party.
 Addenbrooke's Hospital in Cambridge was also affected; its IT system dealing with admissions and discharges had to be replaced for several days by a manual system.

 A number of companies were affected by inability to reach their premises even where the premises themselves were largely unaffected by the blast.
-Criticism was expressed by local citizens and the local MP that originally the depot had been constructed away from other buildings, but that developmental pressures had led to both houses and commercial premises being built near the depot.
+Criticism was expressed by local citizens and the local MP as originally the depot had been constructed away from other buildings, but that developmental pressures had led to both houses and commercial premises being built near the depot.